Eric-Robert-Lawson/attractor-oncology/Principles_First_Full_Derivation/QOL/Safety_Improvements/Fire_Prevention/Batch_Results/marketing_ideas/borax/passive_textile_cleaning/urine_harvesting/pigs/Business_Model/mosquito_optimized.md

 Batch rejection triggers:
 - Any seal failure
 - >2 fill errors
-- >1 entry hole problem
+- >1 funnel shape problem
 - No ammonia smell
-- No water seepage (tube blocked)
+- No water seepage (barrier blocked)
 - No yellow spot (not oversaturated)

 ────────────────────────────────────────